Immigrant surveillance: Federal raids

 One of the most controversial issues within immigration surveillance are the raids conducted by ICE.
 Though some of the programs conducted by ICE have been effective in deporting copious numbers of people, it has been met with criticism and multiple lawsuits.
 These lawsuits came after some of the homes that were raided had outdated and inaccurate information about the persons living in the residence.
 Immigrant rights organizations have critiqued the methods ICE uses to detain illegal immigrants, sometimes grouping criminal illegal immigrants with non-violent illegal immigrants.
 Some of the critics of the program believe the behavior of ICE is coercive because of how they choose to identify themselves to residents and the lack of information they offer residents, making it unclear that there is the ability to refuse consent.
 Those who praise the programs have done so because of the large arrest rates.
 Between May 2006 and February 2007, Operation Return to Sender lead to the arrest of 18,149 people.
 The Obama Administration oversaw mass deportations that occurred in 2014, many illegal immigrants deported were of Central American descent.

 Arizona SB 1070

 Arizona was in the midst of controversy during 2010 due to its passage of Arizona SB 1070, making it a misdemeanor crime if an unlawful citizen did not carry identification that determined if they were in the country legally.
-This legislation also allowed for officers to attempt to determine an individuals' immigration status based on reasonable suspicion.
+This legislation also allowed for officers to attempt to determine an individual's immigration status based on reasonable suspicion.
 Arizona was the first state in the country to pass legislation that penalized employers for knowingly hiring unlawful immigrants.
 In addition, Joe Arpaio, former sheriff of Maricopa County, was another controversial figure at the time due to the raids he conducted in predominantly Latino neighborhoods in Phoenix.
 The controversies surrounding the state of Arizona called for different social organizations, such as the ACLU to challenge the law.
 Opponents of this law cited that it promoted racial profiling and was surveilling people unlawfully.